aws/aws-toolkit-vscode/CONTRIBUTING.md

 ---

-### Browser
+### Web Mode

-The AWS Toolkit VSCode extension has a support (with limited functionality) for running in the browser, eg [vscode.dev](https://vscode.dev).
+The AWS Toolkit VSCode extension has a support (with limited functionality) for running in a web browser, eg [vscode.dev](https://vscode.dev).

-See [web.md](./docs/web.md) for working with the browser implementation of the extension.
+See [web.md](./docs/web.md) for working with the web mode implementation of the extension.

 ---